markuman/tinywebdis/README.md

 ## debugging

-You can use the `main.lua` file directly in lua for debugging, hacking, expand and improve _(pull requests are welcome!)_.
+You can use the `main.lua` file directly in lua for debugging, hacking, expanding and improving _(pull requests are welcome!)_.

     Lua 5.3.0  Copyright (C) 1994-2015 Lua.org, PUC-Rio
     > require "main"